 About 11 months later, I noticed her start to change not long after moving to a different apartment in the same complex.
 She started not wanting to eat, and her breathing was getting funky.
 I gave her the shots to get rid of the fluid (and it did).
 But it wasn’t working as well.
 I had told myself when she was diagnosed that if she started to refuse food completely, that was it.
 We were done.
 The shots were only helping for about a half a day, and I had to give them to her a couple of times a day for 4-5 days.
 Then she completely stopped eating.
 My heart started to break.
 That night, her breathing was horrible.
 I knew what was coming.

 In the morning, she got off of the bed, and peed on the floor.
 Then she went and hid in my closet, as if to say she was so ashamed.
 I couldn’t get mad at her, she was sick !
 It was pitiful to see her hiding from her accident.
+She never got in trouble for that, because she was so reliable.
 She NEVER peed on the floor- she was so good about waiting to go outside, or using the pee pads when I left her in the kitchen to go to work.
 I knew I had to take her to the vet.